 Per 18 Pa.C.S. § 4105(a)(1), A person commits the offense of Bad Checks if he or she “issues or passes a check or similar sight order for the payment of money, knowing that it will not be honored by the drawee.”

 Also per 18 Pa.C.S. §4105(c), the grading of the offense of bad checks depends on either the amount of the check or order and the grading also depends on whether a person has prior offenses within a five-year period, regardless of the amount of the check or order.
 The crime of bad checks can be graded as a summary, misdemeanor or felony depending on the particular circumstances.

 At Bentley, Gibson, Kopecki, Smith, P.C., we want to prevent small mistakes from having a huge impact on your life.
-Our attonrneys offer aggressive bad check and forgery defense.
+Our attorneys offer aggressive bad check defense.
 We understand that you may not have meant any harm or you may not have realized what happened.
 Our goal is to mitigate the damage to your future.